- Venue Radio City Music Hall

 Search our directory

-It was a sales presentation packed with stars, but in the end it was still a sales presentation.
+NEW YORK It was a sales presentation packed with stars, but in the end it was still a sales presentation.
 Kicking off a week of upfront events—the promotional gigs where television networks present their fall season to advertisers and journalists—NBC's event clocked in at more than two hours, a tiring length, even when packed with appearances by network stars Kelsey Grammer, Martin Sheen and the whole Today gang.

 The Saturday Night Live band played a jazzy set as guests entered Radio City Music Hall, where NBC constructed a set with a large screen that stretched the length of the stage.
 Then the presentation began with a series of clips of old commercials, including Mikey trying Life cereal, the California Raisins dancing in white gloves and the Coca-Cola kids teaching the world to sing.
 (The net was buttering up an ad crowd, remember.)